-These ships can take their guests ashore to visit penguin rookeries and to explore the landscape.
+These ships can take their guests ashore to visit penguin rookeries and explore the landscape but have fewer opportunities for landings.
 However, with more than 100 passengers aboard, not everyone can go on shore at once.
-Travelers must be organized in groups and these groups must take turns, which takes time and coordination.
-The larger the group the more time is spent waiting (and less spent exploring).
-It’s also important to note also that tour operators offering a fly cruise option with medium ships need to use more than one flight to carry all travelers to Antarctica, resulting in a higher chance of experiencing flight delays and disruptions.
-In comparison, Antarctica21 needs only one flight to carry all our passengers ensuring that when the weather is good to fly that we can all go at once.
+Travelers must be organized in groups, and these groups must take turns, which takes time and coordination.
+The larger the group, the more time is spent waiting and less spent exploring.

 Large cruise ships (500+ passengers)

-Large cruise ships offer a variety of facilities, entertainment and dining options.
-However they can carry thousands of travelers, which means that guests do not have the opportunity to go ashore.
-Travelers on these ships will simply see Antarctica from the vessel.
-Keep in mind that with the large vessels cruising is limited to deeper waters, often at a considerable distance from the shore.
+Large cruise ships offer a variety of facilities, entertainment, and dining options.
+However, they can carry thousands of travelers, which means that guests do not have the opportunity to go ashore.
+Travelers on these ships will see Antarctica from the vessel.
+Keep in mind that cruising is limited to deeper waters with the large ships, often at a considerable distance from the shore.

 Weighing the options